 To download videos, you must be connected to the Internet.
-After you download a video, you can watch it any time.
+After you download a video, you can watch it at any time.

-10.2.2 How much data will the videos in this app use?
+10.3.2 How much data will the videos in this app use?

 Course videos are optimized for mobile playback, but watching or downloading any video can result in heavy data use.
 EdX recommends using a Wi-Fi connection if you intend to watch or download a lot of videos.
-The edX mobile app has a Download only on Wi-Fi setting that is enabled by default to help you avoid using your cellular network accidentally.
+The edX mobile apps have a Download only on Wi-Fi setting that is enabled by default to help you avoid using your cellular network accidentally.

-10.2.3 What are the numbers to the right of section and subsection names?
+10.3.3 What are the numbers to the right of subsection names?

-The number to the right of a section or subsection name is the number of videos in that section or subsection.
+The number to the right of a subsection name indicates the number of videos in that subsection.